RadGar1/arch-keylogger-with-second-map/README.md

 - Define a file operations structure ✅
 - Implement a function to read logged keys from a debugfs file ✅
 - Implement a keycode to string conversion function ✅
-- Add logic for the core keyboard event handler
+- Add logic for the core keyboard event handler ✅
-- Add module initialization and cleanup functions
+- Add module initialization and cleanup functions ✅
-- Test basic functionality
+- Test basic functionality ✅
+- Optimize code and documentation
 - Write build/usage instructions
+- Add a feature to write logged keys to a second debugfs file with only alphanumeric characters using a simplified keymap
 - Implement a stealth mode to hide the keylogger from process-viewers like top/ps?